hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/workspaces.md

 Members can be anyone with an active UniBE Campus Account.

-The Workspace owner or its deputies can manage the lists using the Service Portal
+The Workspace owner or its deputies can manage the lists using the Service Portal Workspace edit Form: [Service Portal -> Edit HPC Workspace](https://serviceportal.unibe.ch/sp?id=sc_cat_item&sys_id=da846d3c1b9f9810f32fdc6a9b4bcbbd&sysparm_category=6c6ba9631b88ac5023a5dd318b4bcb76)

-[//]: # (TODO: add SNOW link)

 ## Backup
-All data in the permanent space (`/storage/workspaces/`) is protected using daily snapshots and backups
+All data in the permanent space (`/storage/workspaces/`) is protected using daily snapshots and backups.

-[//]: # (TODO daily Snapshots? daily backups?)

-Scratch will not be protected.
+Scratch will not be protected by snapshots or backups.

 ## Quota